Same Shape, Different Yoga Pose

 We often see yoga poses in terms of their shape.
 What are we stretching?
 What are we stabilizing?
 Which muscles need to engage, and which muscles need to relax?
 But the shape of an asana is not all there is to it.
 How the body relates to gravity in each yoga pose is just as important.

 One of the most obvious ways we can feel the different effects of gravity is by looking at poses that are the same shape but have a different gravitational effect on the body.
-For example, Hand-to-Big-Toe Pose (Parsva Hasta Padangusthasana) and Reclining Hand-to-Big Toe Pose (Parsva Supta Padangusthasana) are exactly the same shape.
+For example, Hand-to-Big-Toe Pose (Parsva Hasta Padangusthasana) and Reclining Hand-to-Big Toe Pose (Parsva Supta Padangusthasana) are exactly the same shapes.
 But the former contains the element of balancing, while the latter is pretty much pure stretch.
 Ardha Chandrasana (Half Moon Pose) also shares the same shape.

 Gravity And The Shape Of a Yoga Pose